-- The Smallest project completed last season was in Mill Creek, Yarmouth, with the removal of a hazardous mid-channel shoal: 203 CY
+- The Smallest project completed last season was in Green Pond Approach Channel, Falmouth: 610 CY

-- Longest run of pipe this season, Stage Harbor Approach Channel to Cockle Cove, Chatham: 11,500’ or ~2.17 miles of pipe
+- Longest run of pipe this season, Stage Harbor Approach Channel to Harding’s Beach, Chatham: 6,711′ or 1.3 miles of pipe

 - Savings for each town and taxpayers as compared to using a private dredging contractor – $6,000,000